Grays Harbor County, WA

 to provide intra-county communications support.

-The link station is capable of connecting the Cosi repeater
+The link system is capable of connecting the Cosi repeater

-to the Neilton, Minot or Olympia sites, to enhance
+to the Neilton, Minot, Ocean Shores or Olympia site, to enhance

 communications within Grays Harbor County.
 This repeater is easily